ejrmorrissey/scrape-tweets/README.md

 The project is written in Python3, uses Selenium for scraping and runs a Flask server which exposes a few APIs (see Usage).

+In order to scrape tweets, this app assumes particular xpaths for certain elements on the timeline.
+If twitter change the way they layout their interface, it may break functionality.

 ## Install and Run
 Although this app should run on Windows in containerised or non-containerised form, the instructions here are for *nix systems.